vincentnel80/Product-Quickview-Slider/README.md

 # Google Image Search Results Quickview (WIP)

-> A small JQuery app that replicates Google Images quickview animation when an image is clicked
+> A script that replicates Google Images quickview animation when an image is clicked

 ---